 Summit the Sleeping Bear Dune Climb

 A mountain of sand aptly called the “Dune Climb” can look a bit frightening at first.
 But, seeing the joy of toddlers and grownups alike sprinting down the sandy mountain makes the huffing and puffing of the ascent worthwhile.
 Make sure to pack lots of sunscreen, and don’t forget to jump in the lake to rinse off and cool down afterward.
+You can also explore Sleeping Bear Dune’s many hiking trails (Pyramid Point is a short hike with an amazing view—great for young kids!).

 Hang Ten on the Big Lake